PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * Conduct functionality tests of the System;
 * Review User Roles and their access to the Data.
 Test it out;
-* Define what kind of information should be available for the User of the System;
+* Define what kind of information has to be available for the User of the System;
 * Review Identification & Authentication & Authorization Mechanismus;
 * Question of Documentation and Specification understanding and clarity from Client/Requestor perspective;
 * Question of Documentation and Specification understanding and clarity from Contractor/Company perspective.